 A complete scholarship and a financial aid database that lists national, state, and local awards is available along with a tool to sort the entries based upon an individual’s characteristics.

-CIS also includes information about self-employment, job search, industries, and the military as an employer.
+Oregon CIS also includes information about self-employment, job search, industries, and the military as an employer.

 The information is also delivered in a systematic way.
 This means that each information file is linked to other relevant information to create an integrated system of career information.
-Professional information analysts collect, analyze, review, and edit every piece of information in CIS each year.
+Professional information analysts collect, analyze, review, and edit every piece of information in Oregon CIS each year.
 They use a wide variety of data sources and generate additional information from their own questionnaires.
 Oregonians can be certain that each piece of information and the links between the various information files have been thoroughly researched with the concerns of the career planner in mind.

 The Oregon Career Information System (CIS) is designated Oregon’s Career information delivery system (CIDS) by Executive Order 01-08.
 The Oregon Career Information System (CIS) is a consortium made up of organizations that have current software licenses to use CIS.
 The costs of producing Oregon’s Career Information System are shared among all consortium members.
 Similarly, enhancements and developments to CIS are shared with other members of the consortium at no additional cost when appropriate.